hanami/guides/content/v2.2/database/overview.md

 ```

-Now, the requirement is that you move to usernames as the principal identity.
+Let's say the requirement has changed, to use usernames as the principal identity instead.
 Without a Repository, every place in your codebase that queries a User would need to accommodate this change.
 But here, we can do:

 ```ruby
 class UserRepo < Hanami::DB::Repository